globaleaks/APAF/docs/source/dependencies.rst

     widely used inside the tor community, hence maintenance and extendibility are worth its cons.

 Tor Controller
 --------------

-*Personally, I am not sure whether a tor controller is really neeeded for the application.
-Are we going to show statistics about the connection?*

-Currently avaibles tor controllers are:
-    - `TorCtl <https://gitweb.torproject.org/torctl.git/>`_ is pretty mature,
-      even though its model IMHO is not really pythonic.
-    - `Txtorcon <http://readthedocs.org/docs/txtorcon/en/latest/>`_ is a really
-      cool controller, but brings with itself twisted libraries.
-    - `Stem <https://gitweb.torproject.org/stem.git>`_ is immature, and the first version is going to be relased for this Summer of Code.
-But one of the developers, `atagar`, seems avaible for collaboration and focusing on the most critical parts.
+The `Txtorcon <http://readthedocs.org/docs/txtorcon/en/latest/>`_ is a really cool controller based on twisted.
+Even though it is not considered mature, it acts on the same framework we are going to use, hence is probably the best choice for interfacing with a new tor process.

 Packing Everything